akhila-ariyachandra/akhilaariyachandra.com/content/blog/data-structures-stack/index.md

 ---
 title: "Data Structures: Stack"
 date: "2020-04-22"
-description: "An explaination of the Stack Data Structure and how to implement it in TypeScript"
+description: "An explaination of the Stack Data Structure and how to implement it"
 banner: "./banner.png"
 ---

 **Stack** is a linear data structure where the elements follow a _First In Last Out_ (FILO) order.
 It can also be thought as _Last In First Out_.

 ![Stack Diagram](./diagram.png)

+Stacks can be used for things like tracking which functions are currently running and the navigation state in a web app.

 ## Implementing a Stack data structure